MORE Good News on this Day:

 - Japanese-Americans who were either interned or relocated by the U.S. government during World War II would each receive $20,000 payments because The Civil Liberties Act of 1988 was signed (1988)

-- 30 years ago today, the robotic probe Magellan successfully inserted itself into Venus’s orbit, launched from a NASA Space Shuttle one year earlier to map the surface of Venus and collect data — the first spacecraft to test aerobraking as a method for circularizing an orbit (1988)
+- The robotic probe Magellan successfully inserted itself into Venus’s orbit, launched from a NASA Space Shuttle one year earlier to map the surface of Venus and collect data — the first spacecraft to test aerobraking as a method for circularizing an orbit (1988)

 - American swimmer Michael Phelps won the first of a record eight gold medals at the Beijing Olympics by smashing his own world record in the 400-meter individual medley (2008)